University Core Curriculum: General Education Distributive Learning Requirements

 Undergraduate students admitted or readmitted through Summer 2016 are required to take a minimum of 39 credit hours of General Education-Distributive Learning courses.

 Transfer students may fulfill General Education-Distributive Learning requirements with courses taken at other colleges or universities.
 Students who transfer with an approved Illinois Community College Board (ICCB) Model Associate of Arts (A.A.), Associate of Science (A.S.), or Associate of Arts in Teaching (A.A.T.) degree or have completed the Illinois General Education Core Curriculum after transferring to Northeastern Illinois University will have met their General Education-Distributive Learning requirements.
-For information regarding the Illinois General Education Core Curriculum, visit the website at http://www.iTransfer.org.
+Read more information regarding the Illinois General Education Core Curriculum.

 Students are encouraged to complete their General Education-Distributive Learning courses during their first 75 hours of course work.
 These courses are distributed as described in detail below, and require students to take two courses in the Fine Arts, three courses in the Humanities, three courses in the Social/ Behavioral Sciences, and three Natural Science courses (including one laboratory course).
 Students seeking teacher licensure may be required to take additional course work.